 Meanwhile, drain the excess water from the defrosted spinach.
 Process spinach in food processor until as smooth as possible.

 Add processed spinach to onion mixture.
 Swirl in the coconut milk, Patak’s (if using), and salt to taste.
 Add the chickpeas and simmer for 10 mins.
+Fish out the bay leaf.
 Remove from heat and add maple syrup.
 Taste for seasoning and spices, then allow to cool.

 Package in containers.
 Keeps in refrigerator for 5 days or freezer for 3 months.

 SERVING DAY – Reheat saag in microwave or stovetop, defrosting if necessary.
 Serve with brown or cauliflower rice.

 Don’t be tempted to add extra fat to this recipe.
 I added grass-fed butter to a test batch to give it some richness, and it dulled the flavor.